-To facilitate trend analysis with TEK a standardized questionnaire or survey method that allows participants to elaborate, as in semi-directed interviews, should be employed.
-Each questionnaire or interview should include spatial information options.
-It is important that individuals collecting TEK are knowledgeable enough about polar bears to allow informed interactions with the participants particularly when semi-directed interviews methods are used.
+To facilitate trend analysis with TEK, we recommend developing a standardized questionnaire or survey method that allows participants to elaborate, as in semi-directed interviews (Table 20).
+Each questionnaire or interview should facilitate including spatial information.
+It is important that individuals collecting TEK are knowledgeable enough about polar bears to allow informed interactions with the participants, particularly when semi-directed interviews methods are used.
 The ability to collect TEK in local languages (e.g., Inuktitut, Cree) is essential.
-If the interviewer does not speak a local language then an experienced interpreter who knows wildlife, habitat, hunting, and sea ice terminology should be used.
+If the interviewer does not speak a local language, we recommend using an experienced interpreter who knows wildlife, habitat, hunting, and sea ice terminology.
 All materials should be translated into the local language and appropriate dialect.
-In Arctic North America, TEK collection is best done inperson, rather than sending out a questionnaires, although mail out or web based questionnaires may be suitable in some jurisdictions.
+TEK collection is often collected in-person, as the knowledge transmission takes the form of an active dialogue between interviewer and informant.
+But mail out or web based questionnaires may be suitable in some jurisdictions.
 Because of the life-long experience and training required to obtain an expert level of TEK, researchers and governments should be prepared to pay participants.
 Finally, researchers collecting TEK should provide reports and feedback to the communities on a regular basis in an accessible manner.